grisha/grisha.github.com/source/_posts/2013-05-11-relational-database-on-top-of-key-value-store-explained.markdown

 [format of a SQLite 3 database](http://www.sqlite.org/src/artifact/eecc84f02375b2bb7a44abbcbbe3747dde73edb2)
 (who says source code comments are bad?) you'll see it states quite plainly  that the *file is divided into pages*.
-(You will also see a fantastic description of exactly how a B-tree works, but that's way outside the scope of this post.)
+(You will also see a fantastic description of exactly how a B+tree works, but that's way outside the scope of this post.)

 The important point is that the entire file consists of pages and nothing else.
 Inside those pages live the B-tree structure, as well as